Assebroek: Assebroek - a sacred place

-Each year thousands of pilgrims honour the miraculous figurine of The Madonna at Ver-Assebroek.
+Each year thousands of pilgrims honour the miraculous figurine of The Madonna at Ver-Assebroek and pray with the Benedictine monks of Steenbrugge.
 According to the legend (represented by the stained-glass windows in the church) this marble figurine floated when the Geuzen threw it into the sea.
-Some also consult the monks of Steenbrugge.

 Assebroek beer community

 In medieval times, the inner city of Bruges imposed significant taxes on beer consumption.
 Hence so called outside drinkers found their way to Assebroek's inns till the early morning when Bruges’ city gates were opened.

 Many beers are named after this place (Steenbrugge Blonde, Steenbrugge Double Brown, Steenbrugge Triple and Steenbrugge White) or were locally brewed by the Regenboog Brewery (now moved to Mater).